Is Your Dryer Running Efficiently?

 You may also be overloading your machine: try smaller dry loads to see if this makes a difference.

 The decision to replace a dryer can depend on a number of factors.
-If your dryer will cost a lot to repair and it's aging, it might be worth replacing, because you can get a more efficient model.
-On the other hand, repair is generally better than replacement when possible because it's more environmentally friendly to keep what you have than it is to buy something new.
-Weigh the costs of replacement carefully (remember to factor in disposal costs for the old dryer, as well as the possibility of getting rebates or tax credits for buying an efficient dryer).
-And take advantage of review services like Consumer Reports to get the skinny on available models and make the best choice.
+If your dryer repair will cost a lot and the machine is aging, replacing it might be worthwhile, because you can get a more efficient model.
+On the other hand, repair is generally better than replacement when possible because it's more environmentally friendly to keep what you have than to buy something new.
+Weigh the costs of replacement carefully.
+And take advantage of review services like Consumer Reports to get the skinny on available models so you'll make the best choice.

 If you do decide to replace your dryer, have a qualified gas plumber or electrician do the work.